Beconase Allergy and Hayfever (Beclometasone Dipropionate)

 Seek immediate medical attention if you experience:

-• Signs of nasal or sinus infection (fever, pain, swelling, discolored nasal discharge)
+• Signs of a nasal or sinus infection (fever, pain, swelling, discolored nasal discharge)

 • Eye pain or visual disturbances